 In 2017 Giant Kitty went on an national tour with the Boston based band The Kominas.
 Four songs from “This Stupid Stuff”are featured in the 2017 short film Acid Test by Jenny Waldo which has been accepted for distribution through platforms such as Netflix and Amazon Video.
 Additionally, the song “No Home” is featured in 2017 horror film “Party Time.”
 In early 2018 Giant Kitty's second LP "Rampage" was released worldwide on Roologic Records.
-It's release was celebrated with a packed show in the House of Blues in Houston, along with new videos and a national tour.
+It's release was celebrated with a sold out show at the House of Blues in Houston, along with new videos and a national tour.
 Giant Kitty was also selected as an official performer at the 2018 SXSW Music Festival in Austin, TX.
 In 2019 Giant Kitty took part in the filming of the full length feature film version of the film Acid Test.
 As of 2020, the band is on hiatus but hopes for renunion shows in the future.